paulb00th/galapagos/content/visiting/packing-list.md

 Windbreaker/Light weight rain jacket, it can get cool in the mornings and out on a boat. *Misty rain in the cold season and morning downpours in the hot season are common*

-Insect Repellant and Sunscreen, minimum 50 factor if you burn easily
+Insect Repellent and Sunscreen, minimum 50 factor if you burn easily

 Some lightweight, light coloured, breathable clothes, inc. shorts, t-shirts and longer garments to counter the mosquitos in the evenings!